-All of the above services are wholly or partially offered as services by most reputable private investigators in the modern era as detection, being undercover, security and people tracing are all mass requirements of commercial and private customers alike.
+All of the above services are wholly or partially offered as services by most reputable private investigators in the modern era as detection, being undercover, security and people tracing are all mass requirements of the commercial and private customers alike.

 The 1920s saw a massive change in the demand for private investigators in the US due to the boom in middle class workers and residents requiring the services of a private detective agency on an ongoing basis or just from time to time.

-One thing is for certain; Insight have been operating for over 30 years and we have seen huge changes from year to year, never mind decade to decade.
-Here at Insight we adhere to Pinkerton Detective Agency’s age old motto, “We Never Sleep”…
+One thing is for certain; Insight Investigations have been operating for over 35 years and we have seen huge changes from year to year, never mind decade to decade.
+In both the requirements of our clients, but how the industry has evolved.